JMendes1995/py_heideltime/README.md

 Docker image is prepared to work with the following languages: English, German, Dutch, Vietnamese, Arabic, Spanish, Italian, French, Chinese, Russian, Croatian, Estonian and Portuguese.

 ### Standalone
-This github package is prepared to work with the following languages: English, Portuguese, Spanish, Germany, Dutch, Italian, French.
+This github package is prepared to work with the following languages: English, Portuguese, Spanish, German, Dutch, Italian, French.

 To use py_heideltime with other languages proceed as follows: